leonmz/eBay_CodeRepo/Crit_Findings_Log.md

 # Crit Findings Log (Summarize Feedback from Crit):

+## 11.7
+- Having something that more fit people's size
+- Should be more clear about customer targeting
+- Needs some imporvement with the UI design as well
+- The biggest takeaway should be creating something really productive and unique user experience

 ## 10.23
 - Personalization is too high friction, focus more on general style
 - Act as a personal stylist to by importing uses' input from picture searching